ThakurSakshi777/Property-Rental/README.md

 # React + Vite

+# Property Rental Website 🏠

+A responsive property rental platform built using React.js, where users can explore trending houses, rooms, villas, and more with a modern UI and category-based browsing experience.
+## Features
+- Home page with categorized listings (Trending, Rooms, Pool Houses, etc.)
+- Beautiful card layout for property previews
+- Search bar for destination filtering
+- "List Your Home" feature UI
+- Responsive and mobile-friendly design

+## Technologies Used
+- React.js
+- HTML & CSS
+- JavaScript

+## Purpose
+This project simulates a real estate rental platform, designed to practice front-end development skills and UI design using React.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: